-This article will set out to explain why you should forget about buzzwords like LSI and focus on context and user intent.
+This article will explain why you should forget buzzwords like LSI and focus on context and user intent.

-When people search for solutions they do not always use the words that are being used to present the solution.
+When people search for solutions, they do not always use words that make sense contextually.

 So how can we create a relationship between words when they can have different meanings in different contexts?